What Is an Irrevocable Life Insurance Trust (ILIT)?

 As the name suggests, an irrevocable life insurance trust is irrevocable.
 You cannot amend the trust after you create it.
 This means that you may not change the beneficiaries of the trust once you establish it.

 If you are no longer happy with the terms of the ILIT, you can stop making gifts to the ILIT, let the policy lapse, and create a new ILIT which purchases a new policy.
 However, the cost of creating a new ILIT and purchasing a new policy may be cost-prohibitive depending on your age and health.

 It depends.
 Under current estate tax rules, most Americans will not be subject to any federal estate tax.
 However, some states have a substantially lower state estate tax.
 For example, Massachusetts and Oregon impose an estate tax on estates that exceed $1 million.
 If you have modest estate and a life insurance policy in one of those states, you may have a taxable estate that could benefit from an ILIT.

 Texas doesn’t have a state estate tax.
-In Texas, only estates valued more than $11.7 million will be subject to estate tax under current laws.
+In Texas in 2024, only estates valued more than $13.61 million will be subject to estate tax under current laws.
 Not many of us will have estates that large when we die, even counting our insurance policies.
 So, creating an ILIT may seem like overkill.

 Note, however, that estate tax laws are subject to change.
-In fact, even if Congress doesn’t pass any new legislation, the federal estate tax exclusion will be cut in half in 2026.
-When that happens, ILITs may become appealing to more Texans with large insurance policies.
+In fact, even if Congress doesn’t pass any new legislation, the Tax Cut and Job’s Act will sunset in 2026.
+At that time, the estate tax exemption will be half.
+And when that happens, ILITs may become appealing to more Texans with large insurance policies.